tca19/dict2vec/README.md

 This script is also able to evaluate several embeddings files at the same time, and compute the average score as well as the standard deviation.
-To evaluate several embeddings, simply add the filenames as arguments :
+To evaluate several embeddings, simply add the filenames as arguments:

 ```bash
 $ ./evaluate.py embedding-1.txt embedding-2.txt embedding-3.txt
 ```

-This script will report :
+This script will report:

-  * AVG : the average score of all embeddings for each dataset
+  * AVG: the average score of all embeddings for each dataset
-  * MIN : the minimum score of all embeddings for each dataset
+  * MIN: the minimum score of all embeddings for each dataset
-  * MAX : the maximum score of all embeddings for each dataset
+  * MAX: the maximum score of all embeddings for each dataset
-  * STD : the standard deviation score of all embeddings for each dataset
+  * STD: the standard deviation score of all embeddings for each dataset

 When you evaluate only one embedding, you get the same value for AVG/MIN/MAX and a standard deviation STD of 0.